Boondocking Site Review – Ogilby Road, Imperial County/Yuma, CA/AZ

 - Nature – 4.5/5

-It’s all nature out here, but might be considered a bit “barren” for some.
-This is dry, scrub-like desert.
-The boondocking area is mostly flat-land with large barren spots, some shrubs here and there, a few smaller trees and some ocotillo cacti.
+It’s all nature out here, but might be considered a too “barren” for some.
+This is dry, scrub-like, rocky desert.
+The boondocking area is mostly flat-land with large barren spots, some select shrubs here and there, a few smaller trees and some ocotillo cacti.
 The hills towards the back are rocky mining areas.
 Lots of interesting browns, minerals & texture, but not alot of wildlife or green.

 - Isolation – 4.5/5

-Very good isolation with only one (very minor) ding.
+Very good isolation with only only a few dings.
 This is a huge area and seems lesser-used so if you’re willing to drive around and explore you can certainly find a spot to yourself.
-Only very minor ding is there can be some noise from the railroad tracks depending on where you park.
+One minor ding is there can be some noise from the railroad tracks depending on where you park.
+The second (more significant) ding is that American Girl Mine is now an “active” gold-mining operation (since 2013) and gets ALOT of truck traffic all day to/from the mine, so if you don’t want to hear the truck traffic and/or experience the dust make sure you park a good jump away from the road.

 - Pet Friendliness – 5/5

 Another great pet spot.
 You have days-worth of hiking and exploring in the surrounding hills, plus lots of space to hang out in camp.
-Also this is “scrub” desert so not alot of cactus around which is a big positive for paws on the ground.
+Also this is “scrub” desert so not alot of cactus around which is a big positive for doggies.
+The rocky ground, especially back by the hills can be rough on paws so give your pet paws time to acclimatize/harden if you’re out hiking in the area.

 Overall Rating = 4.6

 Summary: This area seems to be one of the lesser-known boondocking spots around Yuma and took a bit of “digging” to find.
 It’s a large, flat easily accessed spot ~14 miles West of Yuma and ~5 miles North of I-8 on Ogilby Road.
 Once you get to the area 2 wide, flat dirt roads take you back across several miles of open, flat boondocking landscape.
-We chose American Girl Mine Rd and drove as far back as we could towards the hills finding a lovely and quiet spot by ourselves, but you can choose to be closer to other rigs too.
-Most of the area is very flat, firm/rocky and fairly barren, but the hills are a fascinating place to explore esp. if you take the time to discover the old mines.
-Lots to do and see in the surrounding area.
-We had a most relaxing time here and would certainly come back.
+There are also additional boondocking areas north of this spot (the entire East side of Ogilby Rd north of the railroad tracks is BLM).
+We drove as far back as we could towards the hills finding a lovely and quiet spot by ourselves, but you can choose to be closer to other rigs too.
+Be aware that the railroad does travel through the area (so, you will hear trains every now and then, especially close to the rail tracks), plus American Girl is an active mining operation with lots of trucks travelling back/forth along the road (so, park well away from the road to avoid the traffic noise & dust).
+Most of the area is very flat, firm/rocky and fairly barren, but the hills are a fascinating place to explore esp. if you take the time to discover the old mines and fabulous ghost towns.
+Lots to do and see (click HERE and HERE), plus you are close to Los Algodonoes, Mexico for dentistry.
+We always have a most relaxing time here and come back on a regular basis.

 Extra, Extra Info – OTHER BOONDOCKING?
 There is actually a ton of other boondocking around Yuma.